repobee/repobee/docs/repos.rst

    <EXPLAIN CHANGES>

 Something like that.
-If the students have used ``git`` for a while, it may be enough to include the ouptut from ``git diff``, but for less experienced students, plain text is more helpful.
+If the students have used ``git`` for a while, it may be enough to include the output from ``git diff``, but for less experienced students, plain text is more helpful.
 Now it's just a matter of using ``repobee update`` and including ``issue.md`` with the ``-i|--issue`` argument.